New catheter study aims to ease bathroom struggles for millions

 Summary

-This study compares two types of catheters used to wash out the bowel (transanal irrigation) in people with chronic constipation and/or fecal incontinence.
+This study compares two types of catheters used for bowel irrigation to help people with chronic constipation and/or fecal incontinence.
 About 66 adults will be randomly assigned to use either a new self-retaining catheter or a standard balloon catheter.
-Participants will be trained and followed for up to 52 weeks to see which device is easier and more effective to use in everyday life.
+Participants will be trained by nurses and followed for up to 52 weeks to see which device is easier and more effective to use in everyday life.

 Disclaimer Read more